carimeb/LUV-project/README.md

-# LuV - Light UV Project to 'Fundamentals of IoT' course in University of Sao Paulo.
+# LuV - Light UV Project
-_A portable IoT device that sends a Telegram message informing the measured UV index and is connected to a database in [ThingSpeak](https://thingspeak.com/)._
+_A portable IoT device that sends a Telegram message informing the measured UV index and is connected to a database in [ThingSpeak](https://thingspeak.com/).
+A final project to 'Fundamentals of IoT' course in University of Sao Paulo._

 A incidência de raios ultravioletas (UV) na cidade de Sao Paulo é alta durante quase todo o ano.
 Até mesmo no inverno seus níveis elevados
 surpreendem os desavisados ou quem esqueceu de checar a previsão do tempo.
 Como sabemos, sem o uso de protetor solar as queimaduras causadas